Software and Systems Modeling

 The journal is unique in its emphasis on theoretical foundations of

-modeling languages and techniques and on rigorous analyses of "real-world"
+modeling languages and techniques, and on rigorous analyses of

-modeling experiences.
-The balance of theoretical works and works based on
+"real-world" modeling experiences.
+The balance of theoretical works and

-in-depth analyses of experiences provides researchers with insights that
+works based on in-depth analyses of experiences offers insights

-can lead to better modeling languages and techniques, and provides
+modeling languages and techniques, and provides modeling practitioners with

-modeling practitioners with a deeper understanding of modeling languages
+a deeper understanding of modeling languages and techniques that

-The journal targets researchers, practitioners and students that have a
+The journal targets researchers, practitioners and students who have

-vested interest in results generated by high-quality modeling research and
+a vested interest in results generated by high-quality modeling

-We invite authors to submit papers that discuss and analyze concerns
+authors to submit papers that discuss and analyze research

-and experiences pertaining to software and system modeling languages,
+challenges and experiences pertaining to software and system modeling

-techniques, tools, practices and other facets.
-The following are some of
+languages, techniques, tools, practices and other facets.
+The following

-the topic areas that are of special interest:
+are some of the topic areas that are of

 - Model-based testing techniques